malte18/firstcodeproject/README.md

 # firstcodeproject

-repository for first project at code
+This is the repository for our first gtoup project at code.